junwatu/junwatu/README.md

 I am a Technical Writer for SaaS documentation, API documentation, API integration, tutorials, and blogs.
 I have a software engineering background and experience in full-stack web development since 2014.

-If you are in need of a high-quality blog on AI, Node.js, or JavaScript, or if you require a technical writer for your project, feel free to [contact me](mailto:equan.p@gmail.com) directly.

 ## 🏆  Portofolio

 **🎖️  Blog Writer at GridDB**  `(2023 - Present)`